prantlf/grunt-plantuml/README.md

 them manually.

-If you want to just quickly convert a yuml source file to a picture, you can use the [plantuml] command-line tool `puml`, which this task is based on.
+If you want to just quickly convert a yuml source file to a picture, you can use the [node-plantuml] command-line tool `puml`, which this task is based on.

 ## Installation